 By exercising outside, going for walks, enjoying the great outdoors, and lifting weights you will improve your cardiovascular health, prevent numerous degenerative diseases, boost your metabolism, and have a lot more energy for doing the things you love!

-As a biological creature, you are part and parcel of a dynamic, living creation; therefore, your health depends on living a dynamic and active life.
+As a biological creature, you are part and parcel of a dynamic, living nature; therefore, your health depends on living a dynamic and active life.
 Internally your body is constantly moving — every single cell is designed to move and is moving in complex ways.
 If your cells stopped moving you would die.
 Your body as a whole is the same way — it needs to move a lot, everyday.
 Unfortunately, modern living requires very little movement of us.
 Many of sit at a desk all day, sit in the car, and sit in front of the television to relax.

 Recent scientific research has revealed the following startling facts about lack of exercise: